 A low β allows the policy to deviate more significantly, potentially leading to better alignment but risking degradation in language quality or coherence if the reward model is imperfect.

 The reference policy πref is usually kept frozen during PPO training.
-Its role is crucial: it acts as an anchor, preventing the optimized policy πθ from drifting too far into regions of the policy space that might yield high reward signals but correspond to unnatural or repetitive language.
+Its role is important: it acts as an anchor, preventing the optimized policy πθ from drifting too far into regions of the policy space that might yield high reward signals but correspond to unnatural or repetitive language.

 In practice, PPO includes additional components like value functions and advantage estimation to stabilize training, but the core objective remains balancing the reward maximization against the KL divergence constraint.
 The full PPO algorithm uses techniques like clipping the policy ratio to prevent excessively large updates in a single step, contributing further to stability.